iterative/dvc.org/content/docs/command-reference/commit.md

 > example when exploring different data or
 > [stages](/doc/command-reference/run)).

-Other scenarios for `dvc commit` include:
+More specifically, scenarios for `dvc commit` include:

 - As an alternative to `dvc add` for data that's already tracked.
 For example, you can "`dvc add`" all the changed files or directories already tracked by